IELTS Essay Topics with sample answer.

 Sample Answer 5:

-Nuclear technology was invented by Albert Einstein during the end of the 20th century, with his sole aim to use for peaceful purposes.
+Physicist Enrico Fermi discovered the potential of nuclear fission in 1934 and later Albert Einstein during the end of the 20th century enhanced the possibility of its usages with his sole aim to use for peaceful purposes.
 Almost all developed countries employ this innovation for numerous reasons like power generation to craft a bomb.
 Although I believe that there are safety issues, I agree that nuclear technology must be employed wherever it is beneficial.
 The basis for my views is economical and ecological.

 From an economical point of view, even though the initial investment is quite high to ensure multilevel security, the running cost of the nuclear-powered industries are negligible, when compared to its peers.
 For instance, in a nuclear power reactor, one gramme of uranium can generate electricity equivalent to a thermal reactor which consumes one thousand kilogrammes of coal.
 Moreover, nuclear reactor supports conservation of natural resources as it requires lesser input.
 Therefore, nuclear-based plants need to be functional.